benaziziasmae/World_Weather_Analysis/README.md

 We generate the following database:

+**WeatherPy_Database**

+This folder uses Open Weather Map API to pull weather information on over 700 different cities around the world.
+That information consists of:

+- Maximum Temperature
+- Cloudiness
+- Wind Speed
+- Humidity
+- Current Weather Description

+These different categories of information make it easy for travelers to choose exactly what they are looking for in a travel destination.

 [WeatherPy_Database](/weather_Database/WeatherPy_Database.csv)

 ## Deliverable 2

 In order to create a user travel map, we had to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
 Then, show those destinations on a marker layer map with pop-up markers.

-The map below shows the location of hotels around the world according to the weather preferrencies
+The map below shows the location of hotels around the world according to the weather preferrencies.

 ![WeatherPy_vacation_map](/Vacation_search/WeatherPy_vacation_map.png)